L4COUR/MaxMSP_TR09_backupAsComposition/README.md

 STEP 31	= BD=0 SD=0 LT=0 MT=0 HT=0 RS=0 HC=0 CH=0 OH=0 CC=0 RC=0 TR=0 TA=0
 STEP 32	= BD=0 SD=0 LT=0 MT=0 HT=0 RS=0 HC=0 CH=0 OH=0 CC=0 RC=0 TR=0 TA=0
 ```
+However what if it was possible to mod this feature and transform its function into a more constructive rather than archival mode of operation?
+A postdigital, postphenomenological interaction between user and systems. what sort of sonic possibility would arise from this approach from a compositional perspective?

+## PRM-file generator using Node for Max
+The development of this patch was centered around the structure of the .PRM files in which the patterns of TR09 is stored.
+In order to be able to generate your own .PRM files I used the Node for Max objects in Max/MSP as a way to create max messages with variables of the various percussive elements as well as the initial setups of shuffle and sequencer length etc. I created the javaScript file would be accessable from within Max via the "node.script TR09Mod.js".

 ```
 const maxApi = require('max-api');